mckenzielee/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 Edge Data Store (EDS) is an embedded data server that runs on Linux and Windows.
 EDS is a supplement to existing OSIsoft products.
 It is designed for small devices, and you can install and run it on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.
 It offers REST programming, configuration, administrative interfaces, and a command line tool that you use to configure and administer EDS.
 EDS provides a means of ingressing data from a variety of devices and applications into the PI System or OCS.

-In this release, it does not offer any built-in visualization or analytic support.
-However, if you use the REST programming capabilities built into EDS, you can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.
+EDS does not offer any built-in visualization or analytic support; however, if you use the REST programming capabilities built into EDS, you can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.

 ## Edge Data Store architecture
 The following diagram depicts the relationships of architectural components to one another in the Edge Data Store: